25 Best Internships for High School Students in 2025

 Timeline: Summer

-This internship experience is not limited to young people who have a passion for art!
-The High School Internship Program allows you to connect one-on-one and in small cohorts with Museum professionals in a number of related fields, including editorial, marketing, social media, education, and more.
+This internship for high schoolers isn’t limited to young people who have a passion for art!
+The High School Internship Program allows you to connect one-on-one and in small cohorts with museum professionals in a number of related fields, including editorial, marketing, social media, education, and more.
 During your time at The Met, you have the chance to find the intersection of your interests as you gain insights from peers and professionals.

 Cold Outreach Strategy for High School Internships